-"Northville's tap water meets or surpasses all 2017 Federal and State standards for quality and safety."
+"Northville's tap water meets or surpasses all 2019 Federal and State standards for quality and safety."

-NORTHEAST AND SPRINGWELLS WATER TREATMENT PLANTS
+SPRINGWELLS WATER TREATMENT PLANT

-2017 Regulated Detected Contaminants Tables
+2019 Regulated Detected Contaminants Tables

 The Great Lakes Water Authority voluntarily monitors for the protozoans Cryptosporidium and Giardia.
-The December 2017 untreated water sample collected at the Belle Isle intake contained 1 Giardia cyst.
-All other samples collected in the year 2017 were absent for the presence of Cryptosporidium and Giardia in the untreated water.
 Systems using surface water, like GLWA, must provide treatment so that 99.9% of Giardia Lamblia is removed or inactivated.